Ataisi/QAProject-ExpenseTracker/README.md

 # Future Improvements
-- Add search functionality and option to filter by category and date
+- Add search functionality and option
+- Filter by category and date
 - Add the functionality to display expenses graphically